 No need to use any cream to make this soup!
 The soft potatoes are partially blended to help thicken the broth, but also, you will add coconut milk to the mixture to make it richer.

-I don't think that the soup tastes coconut at all, but the coconut milk adds lots of creaminess to the veggies and transform the soup into a silky and satisfying bowl of comfort food.
+I don't think the soup tastes coconut at all, but the coconut milk adds lots of creaminess to the veggies and transforms the soup into a silky and satisfying bowl of comfort food.

-- Cauliflower: the mini florets cook until tender and help keep a nice texture to the soup.
+- Cauliflower: helps keep a nice chunky texture to the soup.

-- Coconut milk: canned and choose either low or full fat.
-Regular plain plant milk would work too if you want to keep this soup lower-in-fat.
+- Coconut milk: choose either low or full-fat.
+Regular plain plant-based milk would work too if you want to keep this soup lower-in-fat.

 - Dried herbs: chives and thyme are amazing with these veggies, but you could also use dried oregano, Italian mix, basil, etc.